galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 # Installing Galaxy

 With the necessary background in place, you're ready to install Galaxy with Ansible.
-The playbooks will start very simply, and will grow over time.
+The playbooks will start simple, and grow over time.
 We will start with the minimal Galaxy playbook which only requires setting the `galaxy_server_dir` and expand from there.
 First, however, we need a database for Galaxy to connect to, so we will do that now.

 To proceed from here it is expected that:

 - You have [Ansible installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on your local machine

   > ### {% icon tip %} Tip: Running Ansible on your remote machine
   > It is possible to have ansible installed on the remote machine and run it there as well.
 You will need to update your hosts file to point to localhost, and pass the `-c local` parameter.
-Be **certain** that your playbook that you're building is stored somewhere safe like your user home directory.
+Be **certain** that the playbook that you're building is stored somewhere safe like your user home directory.
 We will remove data at one point during this tutorial and would not want you to lose your progress.
   {: .tip}

 - You have a [hosts file](../ansible/tutorial.html#hosts-file) with the VM or host specified where you will deploy galaxy.
 We will refer to this group of hosts as "galaxyservers."
 You can use a different name if you prefer or are working on an existing playbook, just be sure to update all references later on.